Ken-B/ken-b.github.io/source/_posts/2013-12-12-bloggin-software-boring.markdown

 ### Mapping

-I used the forekd [jekyll-mapping](http://matthewowen.github.com/jekyll-mapping/) from [throughnothing](https://github.com/throughnothing/jekyll-mapping).
+I used the forked [jekyll-mapping](http://matthewowen.github.com/jekyll-mapping/) from [throughnothing](https://github.com/throughnothing/jekyll-mapping).
 I added an `if context['page']['mapping']['show']` statement in the ruby script (my first ruby coding ever!) to have the map only show when an extra subkey `show` is defined for the `mapping` key in YML of the post.

 ### Troubleshooting